unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 $ sudo qemu-system-aarch64 -machine virt -cpu cortex-a57 -kernel ./build/app-helloworld_kvm-arm64 -serial stdio
 ```

-Note that now we need to provide a machine and a cpu model to be emulated, as there are no defaults available.
+Note that now we need to provide a machine and a CPU model to be emulated, as there are no defaults available.
 If you want to find information about other machines, run

 ```